OPS-E2E-PPE/VBA-Docs/api/Word.firstletterexceptions.md

 ---
-title: FirstLetterExceptions object (Word) ms.prod: word ms.assetid: 5dc5cc43-a696-d80f-58f9-0f74dfcad0ed
+title: FirstLetterExceptions object (Word) ms.assetid: 5dc5cc43-a696-d80f-58f9-0f74dfcad0ed
 ms.date: 06/08/2017
-localization_priority: Normal
+ms.localizationpriority: medium
 ---

 # FirstLetterExceptions object (Word)

 A collection of **FirstLetterException** objects that represent the abbreviations excluded from automatic correction.

 ## Remarks

 The first character following a period is automatically capitalized when the **CorrectSentenceCaps** property is set to **True**.
 The **FirstLetterExceptions** collection includes exceptions to this behavior (for example, abbreviations such as "addr." and "apt.").

 Use the **FirstLetterExceptions** property to return the **FirstLetterExceptions** collection.
 The following example deletes the abbreviation "addr." if it is included in the **FirstLetterExceptions** collection.